How to Steep Tea: The Ultimate Guide for Every Flavor

 Perfect the Steeping Time

-Follow these general guidelines to steep tea:
+Follow these general guidelines for the proper steep time of each tea type:

 - Black tea: 3 to 5 minutes for both loose leaf and tea bags